-Contextual and compatible design: The design of features for historic property should display an awareness of and response to the specific qualities of the property.
+Contextual and compatible design: The design of features for historic properties should display an awareness of and response to the specific character defining qualities of the property.
+The new work shall be differentiated from the old and shall be compatible with the massing, size, scale, and architectural features to protect the historic integrity of the property and its environment.

-Quality of design and materials: Historic buildings typically display a high quality of design and materials which should be retained.
+Quality of design and materials: Historic buildings may display a high quality of design and materials which should be retained.
 Special features that are custom designed or crafted, or that represent an unusual degree of styling or detailing warrant care and all reasonable efforts should be made to preserve or replicate them accurately.
 A more flexible standard may be applied to elements that were mass-produced, do not have distinguishing characteristics or that are easily replicable.

-Temporary and additive change vs. permanent and destructive change: Alterations that are temporary or easily reversible have less of a lasting impact on the character of a historic property than changes that permanently change, damage, or remove important features.
+Temporary and additive change vs. permanent and destructive change: Alterations that are temporary or easily reversible with a minimized degree of demolition to the existing building have less of a lasting impact on the character of a historic property than changes that permanently change, damage, or remove important features.

-Achieving a reasonable balance: Adapting old buildings requires a thoughtful consideration of practical needs along with the civic benefits of protecting architectural and historical characteristics valued by the community.
+Achieving a reasonable balance: Adapting old buildings requires a thoughtful consideration of practical needs along with the environmental and civic benefits of protecting architectural and historical characteristics valued by the community.

 For older buildings that are designated as landmarks or located within historic districts, information on the preservation review process is provided in Section IV.

-A discussion of DC Construction and Green Codes is provided in Section V, and further sources to pursue for more in-depth information is provided in Section VI.
+A discussion of DC Construction and Green Codes is provided in Section V, and additional sources for more in-depth information is provided in Section VI.